le-big-mac/le-big-mac.github.io/_posts/2024-03-04-this-is-the-best-prompt-to-tell-if-your-llm-can-truly-reason.md

 > - Harry's horses: 1st, 5th, and 9th

 While the arithmetic is slightly spotty, the solution is correct, and it does seem to have reasoned through the problem.

+**Update (2024-06-20):**

+Anthropic claims the new Claude 3.5 Sonnet (claude-3-5-sonnet-20240620) is its smartest model yet.
+However, it massively fucks this problem up, using the same temperature and token settings I used with 3 Opus.
+That's obviously not definitive but, under my personal guidelines, that means it's not smarter.

+More interestingly, I retried the prompt on claude-3-opus-20240229, and it now gets the solution wrong.
+I don't understand how this can be possible since the temperature is 0 and the prompt has not changed, unless they have since updated some part of their pipeline but not the snapshot date.
+However, this gives me enough confidence to once again announce this problem as the **new Turing test**!
+Without prompt engineering GPT-4 and 4o can't do it, none of the Geminis, none of the Rekas, no Nemotron, and now none of the Claudes (and if @teortaxestex reads this, the Deepseeks can't either).
+We're back in business baby!